 Vincent is a board member of the commission on IP and ICT law of the Luxembourg Bar, the Luxembourg Association of IT Professionals (APSI) and the Benelux Association for Trademark and Design Law (BMM).
 He is further involved in other professional organisation such as the French-Luxembourg Organisation of Archiving Professionals (FedIsa), the Luxembourg Competition Association (ALEDC), the Luxembourg Fund Association and the Luxembourg Banker's Association (ABBL).
 In his capacity as a member of these organisations, he is regularly asked to advise on legislative and regulatory proposals relating to outsourcing, cloud computing, data protection and e-archiving.
 Vincent was recently appointed as a representative of the Luxembourg Banker's Association (ABBL) in the working group on IT support financial sector professionals within the prestigious think-thank platform for the Luxembourg financial sector, the Haut Comité pour la Place Financière.

 Vincent is the author of numerous publications and often speaks at conferences and seminars.
 He is a regular contributor on technology topics to the Luxembourg business journal Agefi.

-Sources in Chambers 2019 describe Vincent as being "very available" and as a "recognised expert in his domain".
-In the Chambers 2018 edition, clients praise his commercial awareness, with one reporting: "He is very business-oriented in the way that he approaches the client and the way he explains the procedure.
+Clients praise his commercial awareness and pragmatic approach, with one stating that "he is very business-oriented in the way that he approaches the client and the way he explains the procedure.
 When he communicates his strategy he takes into account that he is representing a business and he is very pragmatic."
 (Chambers 2018).
 Another client quoted that "he is open-minded, pragmatic and not afraid of taking unconventional routes.
 He knows how to build confidence with his clients" (Chambers 2017).